 It almost seems as though Jim Milone, winemaker at Terra Sávia, makes organic wines because it’s never occurred to him to do otherwise.

 “We hate to shower,” he joked when asked why organic.
 But then he got down to business.

 “Really, it’s just the way that I’ve been making wine for the past 34 years,” he said.

 Terra Sávia winery, where Milone makes his wines, is a small outfit out of Hopland, California, in Mendocino County.
-The winery not only offers a full range of wines, it sells olive oil
+The winery not only offers a full range of wines, it sells olive oil and honey, as well.

 One of the advantages of massive tastings like Hospice du Rhone is that you get to try wines that are harder to find and from places you don’t get to see every day.
 Such as South Africa.